 Weighted equipment provides deep, evenly distributed pressure, which can support nervous system regulation and enhance a sense of physical security.
 For many individuals, such input may be beneficial during periods of sensory overload, heightened tension or overstimulation.

-Items can be used either in a seated or reclining position, depending on personal preference and individual needs.
+Items can be used in either a seated or reclined position, depending on personal preference and individual needs.

 Items for touch stimulation